 For more information on what to do if you encounter a native animal that needs assistance or has become a nuisance, visit our Wildlife page.

 It's tempting to feed native birds and animals that come into our backyards, but it can cause wildlife health problems or even death.
-To learn more, visit Feeding wildlife the no-nuisance way.

 A better way to encourage wildlife is to plant native food trees and install nest boxes and other habitat features where animals can find foraging sites, protection and shelter.
+Find out how to attract birds the no-nuisance way.

 Wild dogs, foxes and feral cats pray on our wildlife.
 If you have bushland property or your home is close to bushland, you can help reduce predation.